The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

-induces a map of spectral sequences and so we can compute the differentials on all classes in the target by computing them in the source since the map is surjective on $\Tor$.
+collapses for $n\leq 5$. \end{cor} This follows as the map of associative $S$-algebras $BP \lra \BPn$ induces a map of spectral sequences.
+This allows us to compute the differentials on all classes in the target by computing them in the source since the map is surjective on $\Tor$.
 This fact will be used in the next section.